Table of Contents

 Step 4.
 Save the previously recovered data to the SD card, safely unplug it, and re-insert it into your Android phone.

 Step 5.
 Restart your phone and check if the files and the SD card show up.
 If they don't, revert to Fix 2 in Part 1 to mount this card.

 Once you follow these steps, the memory card or SD card can now be read and detected by your Android phone.
 You can continue using the previously restored data on your phone again.

 Fix 3.
 Update Memory Card/SD Card Driver

-If the SD card driver is outdated, as a result, your memory card can't be detected on mobile or PC.
+If the SD card driver is outdated, as a result, your memory card can't be detected on mobile devices or PCs.
 Follow the steps below to update the memory SD card driver and make it readable again:

 Step 1.
 Connect the memory card to your PC via an SD card reader.